schubertr/JumpStart/README.md

+## JumpStart

-custom script generator site/app that auto installs development software for OSX that you select.
-Similar to homebrew, but for things homebrew doesnt install
+Custom script generator that auto installs development software for OSX that you select.
+Similar to homebrew, but automated.

 * Homebrew
 * Homebrew Versions